zbikma/PySpark/README.md

 Note: Although this solves the issue, it's generally recommended to use virtual environments to manage dependencies.
 Consider reinstalling within a virtual environment if possible.

 Reference:
-The solution was inspired by a discussion on Stack Overflow: https://stackoverflow.com/questions/59572174/no-module-named-dotenv-python-3-8
+The solution was inspired by a discussion on [Stack Overflow](https://stackoverflow.com/questions/59572174/no-module-named-dotenv-python-3-8)

 # Next Step
 now we are ready to download our data set.
 Here we use the data from Chicago Data Portal.
 The dataset is the [Crimes - 2001 to Present](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/jzptg8t2/about_data).